fernancumez/auth-restapi/README.md

+# Typescript REST API JWT

+This is a REST API example using Nodejs, Mongodb, Typescript and JsonWebtoken with Passport.

-# restapi-jwt-typescript
+# Requerimientos

-Ejemplo práctico  de Javascript/Typescript donde se hará la creación de una REST API usando Nodejs, Mongodb (a traves de Mongoose) adicionalmente de modulos como bcrypt y passport.
+- Mongodb
+- Nodejs/npm